endofthepain/graft-white-paper/graft-white-paper-1.02/readme.md

-Version 1.02 is currently open to comments and suggestions.
-The most recent official published version is 1.01.
+Version 1.02 is the most recent official published version